Assault Attorney Explains The Statute:

 The state of Arizona has various types of charges when it comes to a crime such as assault.
 Likewise, there are also a variety of factors come into play when determining how an assault case should be classified or categorized.
 Some cases may be considered as simple as a misdemeanor.
 Other cases that seem similar in retrospect may be considered and charged as a serious felony cases.

-Throughout the years here at Alcock and Associates we have had the opportunity of being able to handle thousands of assault cases throughout the state of Arizona.
-Here are some basic questions that we ask in order to to determine the classification and seriousness of your assault case.
+Our assault attorneys advise you to consider some basic questions that we ask in order to to determine the classification and seriousness of your assault case.

 Here are some of the factors that are likely going to make an assault case more serious.